PhD studentships in “Efficient and Reliable Probabilistic Machine Learning”

 - A tax-free stipend of GBP £18,622 per year for 3.5 years

-Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: ANC: Machine Learning, Computational Neuroscience, Computational Biology with a start date of October 2023 (Home applicants) or January 2024 (international applicants).
+Applicants should apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: ANC: Machine Learning, Computational Neuroscience, Computational Biology with a start date of September 2024.

 Applicants should state “Efficient and reliable probabilistic machine learning” and the research supervisor (Dr Antonio Vergari) in their application.

-Complete applications submitted by 9 July 2023 will receive full consideration; after that date applications will be considered until the position is filled.
-The start date is October 2023 or January 2024 but later start dates can be considered.
+Complete applications submitted by 12 March 2024 will receive full consideration; after that date applications will be considered until the position is filled.
+The start date is September 2024 but other start dates can be considered.

 Applicants must submit: